 The Health Information Management Alumni Scholarship has been established to assist the graduates of the American National University’s Medical Billing and Coding diploma program who are pursuing their Associates Degree in Health Information Management at ANU.

-Eligibility: Students must be enrolled for the term immediately following the completion of their current program of study.
+Eligibility: Students must be enrolled in the Health Information Management program no later than February 18, 2024.
 Students receiving the Health Information Management Alumni Scholarship will maintain their eligibility as long as they remain continuously enrolled.

 Awards: The total scholarship of $1,125 per term and a $4,500 lifetime maximum per student.